-From well-known companies like google.com to lesser-known websites like this one here, a domain name is the start of everything.
-Domain names are the key to people finding your website, so you must give careful consideration before buying one.
+From well-known companies like google.com to lesser-known websites like the one you are currently visitng, a domain name is the start of everything.
+Domain names are key to people finding your website, so you must give careful consideration before buying one.
 Let’s jump in!

 Finding the perfect domain name can be a hard task.
-You want it to line up with your brand, you want it easy to market, and easy to remember, but you don't want it to destory your life savings.
-You want your name to be something that people will remember, but not something so common that everything related to is taken.
-When choosing a domain name, there are a lot of things you should consider, and here are a few.
+You want it to line up with your brand, you want it easy to market, as well as easy to remember, but you don't want it to destory your life savings either.
+You want your domain name to be something that people will remember, but not something so common that everything related to it is taken.
+When choosing a domain name, there are a lot of things you should consider, below here are a few of them.
 Note that this is not a complete list, as everyone has different priorities, these are simply the most common, or most important in my own opinion.
 Feel free to disagree!

 There are many places you can buy domain names, just make sure the domain registrar is ICANN certified!
-If you don’t want to spend your precious time searching for one, NameCheap and NameSilo are two amazing options for the cheapest price.
+If you don’t want to spend your precious time searching for one, NameCheap and NameSilo are two amazing options to get the cheapest price and best support.
 If you don’t have money in the bank, you can also get a free domain name.
-These are not the best for SEO, but they may be able to work until you get your first sale.
+These free domain names are not always the best for SEO, but they will be able to work until you get your first sale.

 2.Easy to type.
 Does your business advertise with physical marketing (Posters, business cards, billboards, etc.)?
 If so, you want your domain to be easy to type.
 Some companies have a separate domain from physical marketing, that just redirects to their main site.
-Something like this: The domain document.new is shown on physical advertisements, while the real domain is docs.google.com.
-If you only want one domain, make sure it is short and sweet!
+Here is an example: The domain document.new is shown on physical advertisements, while the real domain is docs.google.com.
+If you only want to manage one domain, make sure it is short and sweet!

 3.Meaningful.
 If your company sells donuts, you don’t want your domain to be jimscookies.com!
 Enough said, I’m getting hungry.

 4.TLD.
 TLD stands for Top Level Domain, and it is the last part of your domain name (Whatever comes after the dot).
-This is commonly .com, but there are over 1,500 to choose from! .com .org or .net may be the best for your business since they are known and trusted around the world.
-Get creative if you want!
+This is commonly .com .net or .org, but there are over 1,500 to choose from! .com .org or .net may be the best for your business since they are known and trusted around the world.
+Get creative wirh yoir choice if you want!

 5.Pronunciation.
-While vrvs.com may be easy to remember and type, someone will have a hard time pronouncing it.
+While bzcs.com may be easy to remember and type, someone will have a hard time pronouncing it.
 This can lead to fewer word-of-mouth recommendations, which are honestly the best type!
-This also includes special characters, so just stick to letters and numbers if you want this type of marketing!
+This also includes special characters like dashes, so just stick to letters and numbers if you want this type of marketing!

 7.Confusion.
-Make sure your (Possibly) future name won’t get mixed up with others!
-Youtub.com may be commonly confused with youtube.com, and customers might get confused, so keep it unique.
+Make sure your future name won’t get mixed up with others!
+Youtub.com may be commonly confused with youtube.com, and customers might type the wrong thing, losing your buisness, so keep it unique!

 8.Availability.
 Obviously, the best name idea ever won’t help you if the domain is already taken.
 Although you could just choose a different TLD (Extension), it may be best to just move on.

 Pricing is something many people worry over.
-Youc could spend weeks comparing the prices from every domain provider, only to have the prices change when you go to actully buy one!
+You could spend weeks comparing the prices from every domain provider, only to have the prices change when you go to actully buy one!
 Thankfully, tld-list.com keeps a live updating page with the prices of almsot every single TLD!
 All you have to do is visit their website, and punch in the TLD you are looking for.
-You will get back a list of the cheepest providers!
+You will get back a list of the cheepest providers.
+Even better, it is 100% free.
 I sound like a commerical, don't I?